accessd/rails-settings-ui/README.md

 ================================

 A Rails Engine to manage your application settings.
 Includes validation.
 Compatible with Rails 3.
 It compatible with [rails-settings-cached](https://github.com/huacnlee/rails-settings-cached) gem.
+Untested, but should work with rails-settings gem.

 Preview: